opentutor/opentutor-dialog/README.md

-# open-tutor-api
+# opentutor-dialog

 ## Usage

-TODO: fill in
+microservice for managing a dialog in the opentutor app

 ## Running Tests